Visual and Media Arts Projects

 Applicants applying for exhibition and/or screening projects (including festivals) must present the work of visual and/or media artists in a curatorial or critical context and must have a well-focused audience development plan.
 Organizations/collectives applying to exhibit the work of their own members must likewise have a clearly defined curatorial or critical framework informing the selection and exhibition of work.

-First-time applicants to this program are advised to speak with Visual/Media Arts Officer Peter Kingstone to confirm eligibility prior to submitting an application.
+First-time applicants to this program are advised to speak with Visual/Media Arts Program Manager Peter Kingstone to confirm eligibility prior to submitting an application.

 To be eligible for Project funding:

 - applicants must be incorporated non-profit organizations or unincorporated collectives operating on a not-for-profit basis.
 A collective is defined as a group of two or more artists working together under a group name, either on a single project or on an ongoing basis.